JZfi/StereoScopica/README.md

 How to use
 ----------
-To see some action: Run StereoScopica.exe and press *T* to load the provided test images.
+To see some action: Run StereoScopica.exe and press *F12* to load the provided test images.

 The cameras will be automatically recognized when you plug them in.
 If the cameras stop working or are not recognized try to unplug the usb cables (both) or turn the cameras off & on again.